mistval/unofficial-jisho-api/README.md

 ### Word/phrase search (provided by official Jisho API)

-This returns the same results as the official Jisho API.
-See the discussion of that here: http://jisho.org/forum/54fefc1f6e73340b1f160000-is-there-any-kind-of-search-api
+This returns the same results as the official [Jisho.org](https://jisho.org/) API.
+See the discussion of that [here](http://jisho.org/forum/54fefc1f6e73340b1f160000-is-there-any-kind-of-search-api).

 ```js
 const jishoApi = require('unofficial-jisho-api');